 2. Browse and select the files or folders you wish to send and upload them.

-3. Copy the link to the uploaded files or folders and share it with the intended recipients (up to 8 people).
+3. Copy the link to the uploaded files or folders and share it with the intended recipients (one user by default, but you can add up to 7 people).

 4. Remember to also share the password, which the recipient will need in order to decrypt the files.